mrhaav/openwrt-packages/README.md

 PKG_RELEASE:=0.6\
 PKG_VERSION:=2022-05-16
 - nas: Correction for decoding of plmn_description, in --get-serving-system.
 Some modems reads the PLMN name, from the SIM card field 6FC5, as 8bit characters.
-But the information is coded as 7bit GSM and stored in 8bit format.
+But the information is coded in 7bit GSM format and stored as 8bit format.

 PKG_RELEASE:=0.5\
 PKG_VERSION:=2022-04-22